 |Death: ||Aug.
 8, 1946|

 Eight men lost their lives in a OA-10 (PBY-A) crash one half mile off O'ahu, Territory of Hawaii.
-They include the crew and two soldiers getting a transport ride:
+They include the crew and two soldiers getting a transport ride.
+Although the crash was observed and rescue efforts were launched immediately, no bodies were ever recovered.

 Crew, 7th Emergency Rescue Squadron: